rontarrant/gtkDcoding/docs/_posts/2019-06-07-0042-custom-dialog-i.md

 } // class HPadBox
 ```

-Because the constructor’s first argument is a `Widget`, it’ll accept whatever widget you wanna drop into it… a `Label`, an `Entry`, whatever.
-We’ll talk more about that mechanism in a moment, but first let’s finish off this justification stuff…
+Because the constructor’s first argument is a `Widget`, it’ll accept whatever widget you wanna drop into it... a `Label`, an `Entry`, whatever.
+We’ll talk more about that mechanism in a moment, but first let’s finish off this justification stuff...

 `Box`es in the latest incarnation of *GTK* are genericized. *GTK 2.x* had an `HBox` and a `VBox`, but now we have the plain ole `Box` and—you’ll recognize this from earlier blog posts—the Box's constructor is passed a directional `Orientation`: